 - 1. Keep eye contact where appropriate

 - 2. Minimise embarrassment and hostility

 - 3. Use a respectful tone of voice

 - 4. Give child space don't back them into a corner

 - 5. Avoid argument and give clear choices

 - 6. Aim towards responsible behaviour

 - 7. Keep a sense of humour

 - 8. Be consistent with actions

 - 9. Use children to help each other

 - 10. Work as closely as possible with parents.

 - 11. Be clear about what is wrong and about what is expected

+- 12. If a child runs from you do not chase them

+- 13. Avoid physically intervening with a child unless you are trained to do so, or there is immediate risk of serious injury.

-12.REFER TO THE RULES AND SANCTIONS WHEN DEALING WITH ANY INCIDENT.
+14.REFER TO THE RULES AND SANCTIONS WHEN DEALING WITH ANY INCIDENT.